Leenus533/nic-fullstack/README.md

    cd nic-project
    ```

-2. Modify Docker Compose environment variables:

-   - Set `API_KEY` to your Motorpointarenanottingham API Key

-3. Create a .env.local with the .env.local.example provided replacing it with your api keys
+2. Create a .env file in the same way as .env.example but replace with your own API_KEY

 # Running the Project